foundriesio/docs/source/linux/getting-started.rst

 Get Installation Dependencies
 -----------------------------

-To install the Linux MicroPlatform on your device, you'll need Python 2, pySerial, drivers for FTDI serial port devices, and Android's fastboot tool.
+To install the Linux microPlatform on your device, you'll need Python 2, pySerial, drivers for FTDI serial port devices, and Android's fastboot tool.

 Windows